fabrica-land/fabrica-connectors/trust_agreement.md

 5. **Confirmed Transaction** means a transaction that has been recorded on Ethereum in accordance with the Consensus Rules (as defined below) in a valid block whose hashed header is referenced by a commercially reasonable number of subsequent valid blocks on Ethereum.
 The initial number of such blocks shall be 12.
 6. **Consensus Rules** means the rules for transaction validity, block validity and determination of the canonical blockchain that are embodied in Ethereum.
 7. **Contract Account** means an Address controlled by a Smart Contract.
-9. **Ethereum** means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum as of the Creation Date.
+8. **Ethereum** means the Ethereum mainnet and the consensus blockchain for such mainnet (networkID:1, chainID:1) as recognized by the official Go Ethereum Client implemented at https://github.com/ethereum/go-ethereum as of the Creation Date.
-10. **Fabrica Smart Contract** means  the Smart Contract used to maintain records of ownership and management of the NFT to which this Agreement is attached.
+9. **Fabrica Smart Contract** means the Smart Contract used to maintain records of ownership and management of the NFT to which this Agreement is attached.
+10. **Fabrica NFT** means an NFT issued using the Fabrica Smart Contract
 11. **Grantor** is the individual or entity who creates the Trust and NFT by executing the Mint operation (directly or through a third party) and granting the Property to the Trust.
 12. **Mint** means a Confirmed Transaction `mint()` function on the Fabrica Smart Contract that results in the creation of a Token ID mapped to an Address.
+13. **Non Fungible Token (NFT)** means the digital asset stored on Ethereum with a unique identification code adhering to the ERC-721 or ERC-1155 standards
-13. **NFT Metadata** means the data directly stored on Ethereum within the NFT as well as external data linked within the NFT itself.
+14. **NFT Metadata** means the data directly stored within the NFT as well as external data linked within the NFT itself.
 These will always include Token ID, Trust Name, and Property legal description.
 Other additional information may be included to simplify property identification, verify past ownership and other activities.
-14. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field "description."
+15. **Property** is the bundle of rights identified in the legal description stored in the NFT Metadata under the field "description."
 The Property so described is the bundle of rights which is to be deeded into the Trust and held throughout the life of the Trust.
-15. **Smart Contract** means the bytecode deployed on a specific Ethereum Address which acts as a program to execute and run a series of processes or interactions.
+16. **Smart Contract** means the bytecode deployed on a specific Ethereum Address which acts as a program to execute and run a series of processes or interactions.
-16. **Token ID** means the unique and immutable identifier associated to the trust and the corresponding NFT.
+17. **Token ID** means the unique and immutable identifier associated to the trust and the corresponding NFT.
-17. **Transfer** means any operation performed through the Smart Contract that assigns the NFT to a new Address.
+18. **Transfer** means any operation performed through the Smart Contract that assigns the NFT to a new Address.
-18. **Trustee** means the individual or entity appointed by the Beneficiary as the Trustee of the Trust.
+19. **Trustee** means the individual or entity appointed by the Beneficiary as the Trustee of the Trust.
-19. **Trust Name** means the name of the Trust, more particularly defined in the NFT Metadata.
+20. **Trust Name** means the name of the Trust, more particularly defined in the NFT Metadata.

 ### 3. Establishing the Trust

 1. The process for entering into this Agreement is as follows:
-   1. The Grantor, or a third party instructed by the Grantor, determines a Token ID;
+   1. The Grantor, or a third party instructed by the Grantor determines a Token ID;
    2. the Grantor transfers the Property into the Trust by deed.
 The deed language shall specify both the Fabrica Smart Contract and the Token ID;
    3. the Grantor Mints the NFT through the Fabrica Smart Contract, attaching this Agreement and a copy of the conveyance deed
    4. Upon a Confirmed Transaction, the Beneficiary will be entitled to the Owner Rights (described below).
 Ownership records for the NFT will be kept by the Fabrica Smart Contract.